gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

     className="table_top_countries"
     ```

-This should be enough to make the styles of the two headers consistent:
+This should be enough to make the styles of the two headers look alike:

 ![Table and bar chart header styles made consistent](img/header_styles_after.png)